PyNeon#

 Key Features#

-(Tutorial) Easy API for reading in datasets and recordings.
-Quick access to various modalities of data.
+(Tutorial) Easy API for reading in datasets, recordings, or individual modalities of data.

 (Tutorial) Various preprocessing functions, including data cropping, interpolation, concatenation, etc.